Section 1: Tuition and Fees

 For more information, visit the Student Financial Services website.

-Emory employees must contact Human Resources for information about eligibility for Courtesy Scholarships.
-Application fees and tuition for audited courses are not covered by Courtesy Scholarships.
+Emory employees must contact Human Resources for information about eligibility for courtesy scholarships.